Asp-irin/AMRIT-Docs/developer-guide/development-environment-setup/installation-instructions/for-api-repositories.md

    * Navigate to your project directory using the `cd` command.
    * Use the Maven command `mvn clean install` to build your project.
    * To run your Java application, use `mvn spring-boot:run -DENV_VAR=local`.
 Ensure the Redis server is open during the run.
+   * Once the run is complete, load `http://localhost:{PORT}/swagger-ui.html#!/`, where PORT is defined in the [AMRIT documentation](https://github.com/PSMRI/AMRIT/blob/main/README.md).

 #### Creating a build configuration in STS / Eclipse